zoisite-rb/zoisite-rb/guides/source/testing.md

 ### Transactions

-By default, Rails automatically wraps tests in a database transaction that is rolled back once completed.
+By default, Zoisite automatically wraps tests in a database transaction that is rolled back once completed.
 This makes tests independent of each other and means that changes to the database are only visible within a single test.